TN 10 (04-24)

 • Question – Can we reopen and revise the PIA now in 12/1995 and make the correct payment to the widow (D) based on the reduced PIA?

-• Answer: Yes, we can revise the PIA and make the correct payment of widow (D) benefits based on the reduced “correct” PIA because we are within four years from the date she was notified of her entitlement to widow’s (D) benefit.
+• Answer: Yes, we can revise the PIA and make the correct payment of widow (D) benefits based on the reduced “correct” PIA because we are within four years from the date they were notified of their entitlement to widow’s (D) benefit.
 However, we must consider the Subsequent DIB guarantee PIA as one of the choices of the “correct” PIA.
 The Subsequent DIB guarantee PIA will be based on the DNH’s administratively final “incorrect” PIA.
 (GN 04030.070B.4) Therefore, in effect, the PIA type code will be changed to “S” but there will be no reduction in the PIA or D rate.

 6. Child’s Benefit is Converted to Surviving Child’s Benefit